10 Ecommerce Advertising Statistics You Should Know Before 2023

 Customers are 62% less likely to buy from a brand after a negative mobile experience.
 Only by providing a positive mobile experience can you keep potential customers engaged with your business.

-The trend towards personalization in eCommerce has been on the rise for some time and will continue into 2023.
+The trend towards personalization in eCommerce has been on the rise for some time and will continue.
 It has become an integral part of digital marketing strategy.

 Personalization helps you create a shopping experience that is tailored to each individual customer.
 It can increase marketing spend efficiency by up to 30%.
 Through personalization, you can significantly increase customer engagement and loyalty.